Beware of Free Art Appraisals and Appraisers

 But wait; there's more.
 Another problem with free appraisals is that, except in the case of the world's major auction houses, the staff people who conduct them tend to be younger, less experienced, and not necessarily able to accurately assess dollar values.
 Actual auction results may differ drastically from what you are told.
 Even the major auction houses can be way off in their estimates with art selling for either far greater dollar amounts than their estimates or failing to sell at all.
 Also keep in mind that auction houses try to keep estimates on the low side because that means they stand a better chance of selling the art.

 When you try to get something for nothing, that's pretty much what you end up getting-- nothing.
 Either learn how to price art on your own by establishing working relationships with experienced dealers who will teach you, or hire an appraiser to show you how it's done.
 If you'd rather stick with your auction house plan of action, make sure you pay for their services by regularly consigning to them.
 That way, they'll spend more time evaluating whatever you bring them.
-And forget about using dealers or appraisers who tell you they'll do it for free-- you'll regret that.
-As things stand now, the time and money you think you're saving may be nothing compared to what you're losing in potential profits from relying on fast free price estimates.
+And forget about using dealers or appraisers who tell you they'll do it for free-- you may well end up regretting that.
+As things stand now, the time and money you think you're saving may well be nothing compared to what you're losing in potential profits from relying on fast free price estimates.

 More about art appraisals from Alan Bamberger: